knorrie/python-oinkwall/README.md

 i and o are input or output interfaces, accepting a single interface description, or a dictionary for an interface, or a list of them.
 Instead of just passing i='eth0', which is not possible yet, because I wanted to have this README online first, you have to pass a dictionary, like {'IPv4': 'eth0', 'IPv6': 'eth0'}, or a list like [{oinkwall.ipv4: 'ppp0'}, {oinkwall.ipv6: 'he-ipv6-tunnel'}], as the oinkwall import has the field names ipv4 and ipv6 available for this.

+This...

+    r = oinkwall.IPTablesRuleset('filter', 'FORWARD')
+    r.add(s=['_net.another-example.knorrie.org', '2001:db8:77:88::99'],
+          d='example.knorrie.org',
+          r='-p tcp -m tcp --dport 443 -j ACCEPT')

+will, when used in a full script, result in these rules being written:

+    -A FORWARD -s 203.0.113.0/24 -d 192.0.2.11 -p tcp -m tcp --dport 443 -j ACCEPT -A FORWARD -s 2001:db8:77:2::/120 -d 2001:db8:1998::251 -p tcp -m tcp --dport 443 -j ACCEPT -A FORWARD -s 2001:db8:77:88::99 -d 2001:db8:1998::251 -p tcp -m tcp --dport 443 -j ACCEPT

+And this...

+    if_ppp4 = {oinkwall.ipv4: 'ppp0'}
+    r = oinkwall.IPTablesRuleset('nat', 'POSTROUTING')
+    r.add(comment='Ugh, NAT :|', o=if_ppp4, r='-j SNAT --to-source 203.0.113.45')

+will result in an IPv4 only rule in the nat section like:

+    *nat
+    :PREROUTING ACCEPT [0:0]
+    :POSTROUTING ACCEPT [0:0]
+    :OUTPUT ACCEPT [0:0]
+    # Ugh, NAT :|
+    -A POSTROUTING -o ppp0 -j SNAT --to-source 203.0.113.45

 s and d are just anything you want to use as source or destination.
 It's possible to use IPv4 or IPv6 addresses, or hostnames, which will be resolved using DNS, or lists of them, or even nested lists, or you can even use names in DNS which have a TXT record that point to adresses or other names.
-In the next section of this README I'll explain how.
+Below is an example of how you can do this with DNS records.

-The last argument is r.
-In here, you can put the remainder of the iptables or ip6tables rule, like "-j ACCEPT", or "-p tcp -m tcp --dport 80 -j ACCEPT"
+In r, you can put the remainder of the iptables or ip6tables rule, like "-j ACCEPT", or "-p tcp -m tcp --dport 80 -j ACCEPT" or anything else that iptables or ip6tables accept.

+If a comment is given, it's put above the rule in the output, as comment line.

 ## Using DNS to store subnet information